digidem/comapeo-core/src/server/README.md

 Server configuration is done using environment variables.
 The following environment variables are available:

-CoMapeo cloud comes with a [`Dockerfile`](../../Dockerfile) that can be used to build a Docker image.
-This image can be used to deploy CoMapeo cloud on a server.

-Server configuration is done using environment variables.
-The following environment variables are available:

 | Environment Variable  | Required | Description                                                          | Default Value    |
 | --------------------- | -------- | -------------------------------------------------------------------- | ---------------- |
 | `SERVER_BEARER_TOKEN` | Yes      | Token for authenticating API requests.
 Should be large random string |                  |